cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Think about how you can use a burn down chart to measure and visualize progress towards your objectives.
 This might be the measurable key results the tasks you need to do to create the results.
 You can use paper or pen or any software that supports task tracking in a visual way.

-**lernOS Canvas:** Mark finished key results as done in the building block "My Objectives & Key Results".
+**lernOS Canvas:** Mark finished key results as done in the building block "My Objectives & Key Results" on an ongoing basis.

 **Further Information:**
 * Video [How to use The Sprint Burndown](https://www.youtube.com/watch?v=GokN-50Jt4A)